What We Do

-The purpose of the Trail Confererence Conservation Corps Program is to train, enable and empower future conservation leaders by teaching sustainable trail building and stewardship techniques, while engaging and teaching community volunteers on the responsible use and care of open space and addressing the needs of land managers.
+The Trail Conference Conservation Corps trains, enables, and empowers future conservation leaders by teaching sustainable trail building and stewardship techniques.
+Our Corps crews engage and teach community volunteers on the responsible use and care of open space by addressing the needs of land managers.

-- 5 miles of trails built, maintained, and restored
+- 4.3 miles of trails built, maintained, and restored

 - 24 miles of trail inventoried and assessed

 - 602 volunteers and 19 Corps members completed over 19,995 service hours

 The Trail Conference Conservation Corps is a proud member of the Corps Network's AmeriCorps Education Award Program.